Split Name in Excel

 - The last argument is Start Num, so the first space character we need to find, so enter 1.

-- So in the A2 cell first space character position is 6, so using this we can find how many characters need to extracted from the left side.
+- So in the A2 cell first space character position is 6, so using this, we can find how many characters need to be extracted from the left side.

-- Now we need to extract the last name which is from the RIGHT side, so open RIGHT function in excel.
+- Now we need to extract the last name, which is from the RIGHT side, so open the RIGHT function in excel.

 This time we have used LEN because the LEN function returns how many characters are there in the entire text, and FIND will find the space character, so from the overall number of characters, we need to ignore space positon and after space, we need to extract the last name.

 - Middle Name extraction is complicated using formula.

 - FIND will find the supplied character position in the supplied text.